 Creation does not pass, because the conservation of creatures is—on the part of God—simply a continuous creation, a single volition subsisting and operating continuously.
 Now, God can neither conceive nor consequently will that a body exist nowhere, nor that it does not stand in certain relations of distance to other bodies.
 Thus, God cannot will that this armchair exist, and by this volition create or conserve it, without situating it here, there, or elsewhere. … Now it is a contradiction that God wills this armchair to exist, unless He wills it to exist somewhere and unless, by the efficacy of His will, He puts it there, conserves it there, creates it there.
 (OCM XII 160/ Dialogues 115–6)

-While La Forge appears to have limited his occasionalism to extended substances and held that we as minds are causally active in producing our ideas (TEH 166), Malebranche extends his occasionalism to thinking substances.
+Lastly, we note that, while La Forge appears to have limited his occasionalism to extended substances and held that we as minds are causally active in producing our ideas (TEH 166), Malebranche extends his occasionalism to thinking substances.
 Consider the following passage from the Treatise on Ethics (1684):

 Glory and Honor belong to God alone.
 Toward Him alone, all the movements of all minds ought to tend, because only in Him does power reside.
 All willing by creatures is inefficacious in itself.
 Only He who gives being could be able to give the ways of being, since the ways of being are nothing but beings themselves, in this or that fashion.
 Nothing is more evident to one who knows how to consult the inner truth.
 For what is more evident than that if God, for example, keeps a body always in one place, then no creature could move it to another?
 Or that no man could even move his own arm unless God wills to concur in doing that which ungrateful and stupid man thinks he is doing by himself?
 And the same goes for the ways of being of minds.
 If God keeps or creates the soul in a way of being which afflicts it, such as with pain, no mind can deliver itself therefrom, nor make itself to feel pleasure thereby, unless God concurs with it to carry out its desires.
 (OCM XI 160/TE 147, my emphasis)